rmannibucau/sirona/src/site/markdown/index.md

 -->
 ## About

-Apache Sirona provides a simple, lightweight toolkit to instrument java application monitoring capabilities, including performances and thread concurrency.
+Sirona provides a simple, lightweight toolkit to instrument java application monitoring capabilities, including performances and thread concurrency.

 More documentation is available in the [Main site](http://sirona.incubator.apache.org)